Causative: Animacy of the object

-(1) only makes sense if they are animate and awake.
-Barring magic, (2) only makes sense if the object is inanimate or unconscious.
+(1) makes sense only if they are animate and awake.
+Barring magic, (2) makes sense only if the object is inanimate or unconscious.

 Finite and non-finite verbs

-Generally, the more distance between the causer and the causee, the more finite the verb.
+Generally, the larger the distance between the causer and the causee, the more finite the verb is.
 Consider the following examples from Spanish:

 The first example implies that Montezuma was physically there and was directly involved in making Cortés eat bread.
 The second example implies that Montezuma was not physically there and arranged for something to happen to make Cortés eat bread, perhaps by killing all of his cattle.
 That could approximate the English construction "Montezuma got Cortés to eat bread."
-Therefore, at least in Spanish, a conjugated verb implies a more direct causation.
+Therefore, at least in Spanish, a conjugated verb implies a less direct causation.

 Dixon's prototypes

 Dixon examines this correlation cross-linguistically, and summarizes his findings in the following table.
 In this table, L refers to lexical causatives, M1 refers to more compact morphological processes while M2 refers to less compact processes, CP refers to complex predicates (two verbs, one predicate), and P refers to periphrastic constructions.
 These processes are explained more clearly in the devices section above.

 Parameter 9, Involvement, cannot be included in the table because the only two languages with this distinction, Nomatsiguenga and Kamayurá, the morphemes are about the same length.
 When a larger sample of languages show this distinction, perhaps this parameter can be included in the table.

 The table shows that for each of eight semantic parameters outlined in the semantics section above, more compact causative processes show one distinction while less compact processes show the other distinction.
 For example, Parameter 6 distinguishes between more direct and less direct causation.
 In Hindi, M1, or the shorter morphological process, shows direct causation while M2, the longer morphological process, shows indirect causation.

 Summarizing the table, Dixon has given two prototypes for causatives: